These generations are only responding to what todays churches are teaching them, and they teach only part of the truth.

 What this culture lacks, what our youth lack, and what I'm afraid many of us, as parents, grandparents, pastors, youth workers, and Christian educators lack is a healthy, biblical fear of God, such as the prophets and apostles knew.

 Here is where mushy Christians jump up and shout, "God loves us!
 We shouldn't fear Him!"
-While the first statement is true, the second part is not true.
+While the first statement (God loves us!) is true, the second part is not true.
 I'm not saying hide-in-your-room fear, but trembling-respect-because-our-life-is-in-His-hands fear.

 A perfect example